apache/apisix/docs/en/latest/plugins/content-moderation.md

 ## Example usage

-Create a route with the `content-moderation` plugin like so:
+Create a route with the `ai-content-moderation` plugin like so:

 ```shell
 curl "http://127.0.0.1:9180/apisix/admin/routes/1" -X PUT \